pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/Data-Exploration.md

 Lasso feature selection trains a linear classifier with L1 regularization (you can control the strength of L1 penalty by adjusting "L1 magnitude") that induces a sparse solution.
 The regressor provides a coefficient for each feature, and the absolute value of this coefficient could be interpreted as an importance score for that feature.

+To create the analysis for Lasso Feature Selection, choose **Multicollinearity** for Analysis type and choose **Lasso feature selection** for Analysis

 The plot below provides features' importance scores (absolute coefficients) after training a classifier on a sample of the dataset (10k for large dataset).
 The training process includes a standardization of the features to have mean 0 and standard deviation 1 in order to avoid a skewed importance score due to different scales.

 The classifier obtained a roc_auc score: `0.639269142214666`.